nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-v2.md

 ### API client tests

 An API client module encapsulates calls to a downstream service.
+Verifying the payload sent to a downstream API — including that required fields are present and no unexpected fields are added — is a developer responsibility.
+Test teams have no programmatic means of intercepting inter-service traffic, so this must be covered in code.

-Test against a mock object or mock server trained to return controlled responses.
-Where possible, construct the mock from a contract specification (such as [OpenAPI](https://spec.openapis.org/oas/latest.html)) to validate that the client conforms to the contract.
+Test against a mock server trained to behave according to the downstream service's published [OpenAPI](https://spec.openapis.org/oas/latest.html) specification.
+Generate or validate the mock's stubs from the actual contract so that you are verifying the client against the real API, not a hand-crafted approximation.
+Where a downstream service does not publish a contract, train the mock server to return controlled responses and verify the request received by the mock.

 ```mermaid
 sequenceDiagram